-Methane is 84 times more potent than carbon dioxide at trapping heat in the atmosphere in the first 20 years after being emitted (Litvak, 2015).
 The practice of flaring methane has been limited by the EPA beginning in 2015.
 Companies have begun to upgrade their facilities to comply (Hopey, 2012).
 In August 2015, the EPA announced a package of rules to further curb emissions of methane and volatile organic compounds (VOC's), particularly from shale gas operations.
 The rules extend to pneumatic pumps at well sites, equipment at compressor stations, transmission facilities and processing plants.
 However, the EPA rules are for new operations and do not cover methane emissions at existing sites.
+The Trump administration seeks to roll back the methane pollution rules regulating flaring, leaks and venting on federal lands.
 The EPA also made recommendations on reducing VOC's from oil and gas operations in states with high ozone pollution, including Pennsylvania (Litvak, 2015), and these will be going into effect.